fuinorg/dev-setup-wizard/README.md

 * **create-git-config**: Creates and populates the "~/.gitconfig" file.
 * **setup-git-ssh**: Generates a new key pair and adds it to the "~/.ssh/config" file.
 The public key is also submitted to the git provider (Bitbucket, Github) using a REST API.
 * **git-clone**: Clones one or more git repositories.
 Requires that a valid SSH key is installed (See "setup-git-ssh" task).
+* **create-maven-settings**: Creates a ".m2/settings.xml" file with credentials for private repositories.

 More tasks are [planned](https://github.com/fuinorg/devsupwiz-tasks/issues)...